 Rowena was appointed to the role of Deputy Secretary Student Achievement in June 2012 .
 Originally from Auckland, Rowena has lived and worked in Wellington for nearly 30 years and has a post-graduate degree in economics.

 Most recently, Rowena was Chief Executive of the Ministry of Women's Affairs.
 She has held policy leadership roles in The Treasury, Ministry of Education (1997 – 2004) and Housing Corporation New Zealand.
 Rowena has also worked in the private sector as a senior consultant for KPMG, and as a trainer.

 In her role, Rowena is responsible for raising student achievement levels, with a priority focus on achievement levels of Māori learners, Pasifika learners, learners with special education needs, and those from low socio-economic backgrounds.
 She will also have key accountability for managing the Ministry of Education's sector-wide relationship with key stakeholder groups.

-Deputy Secretary Regional Operations: Katrina Casey
+Deputy Secretary Sector Enablement and Support: Katrina Casey

-Prior to this Katrina was General Manager Community Probation Services at the Department of Corrections, leading 2,500 staff across 220 locations to manage offenders serving community sentences and orders.
+Prior to this, Katrina was General Manager Community Probation Services at the Department of Corrections, leading 2,500 staff across 220 locations to manage offenders serving community sentences and orders.
 Katrina joined Corrections as General Manager Strategic Development when it was formed as a new Department in 1995.
 She had previously worked in the Inland Revenue Department and the Ministry of Works and Development.